mongodb/mongodb-kubernetes/docs/dev/release/releasing-om-images.md

 3. The `evergreen` patch will build, test and publish the images.

-4. To run a `preflight` check pre-publishing the image to registry.connect.redhat.com, run the following patch for the version you're releasing:
+4. To run a `preflight` use the following command:

    * OM50
    ```